kisangkay/Milestone2_Group62/Software Design Document.md

 **5. Simple Food Comparison:** By comparing the nutritional values of various foods side by side, users may choose healthier options with more ease.
 People who are trying to increase their total nutritional intake or who have dietary limitations may find this option especially helpful.

 **6. Visual Nutritional Breakdown:** Users can more easily understand and interact with complicated nutritional data thanks to the system's visualization tools, which include pie charts and bar graphs.
-As a result, the user experience is enhanced overall and a larger audience—including those lacking technical or nutritional expertise—can more easily obtain nutritional data.
+As a result, the user experience is enhanced overall and a larger audience, including those lacking technical or nutritional expertise can more easily obtain nutritional data.

 **7. Support for Health and Wellness Goals:** By allowing users to filter meals based on their nutritional value, the system will assist them in matching the foods they eat to certain health and wellness objectives, such as controlling cholesterol levels, cutting back on sugar intake, or upping protein intake.